 The chemicals in inhalants that produce the high can also cause incredibly serious medical complications and even death.
-They are especially harmful to the still-developing brains of children and young adults, which is quite worrying, as the mean age of first-time inhalant use or abuse in the United States is just 13 years old.
+They are especially harmful to the still-developing brains of children and young adults, which is quite worrying, as the peak age inhalant use in the United States is just 14 years old.

 Inhalants are, quite simply, chemical products that are inhaled with the purpose of getting high.
 These chemicals can be found in a wide variety of household products and include things like: